billyxs/redux-waiter/README.md

 `npm i redux-waiter --save`

-This gives you access to the reducer, constants, actions, and selectors available
+This gives you access to the reducer, constants, actions, and selectors available.

 ## Add to your combineReducers()